A. The sin within Nineveh.

 2. (12-15) Because of her own weakness, Nineveh is ripe.

 a.
-Your strongholds are fig trees with ripened figs: As easily as ripe fruit falls from a shaken tree, so will the strongholds of Nineveh fall before the judgment of God.
+Your strongholds are fig trees with ripened figs: As easily as ripe fruit falls from a shaken tree, so would the strongholds of Nineveh fall before the judgment of God.
 We often have our strongholds of sin and pride that we put great confidence in, but they are ready to be shaken and fall to the ground.

 b.
 Fire shall devour the bars of your gates: Archaeologists document the burning of Nineveh.
 “The excavators of Nineveh have remarked on the large deposits of ash, which are evidence of a gigantic conflagration.”
 (Boice)